RathodAnilT/PHP-Tutorial/README.md

 - PHP is a widely-used, open source scripting language
 - PHP scripts are executed on the server
 - PHP is free to download and use

+## PHP is an amazing and popular language!

+- It is powerful enough to be at the core of the biggest blogging system on the web (WordPress)!
+- It is deep enough to run large social networks!
+- It is also easy enough to be a beginner's first server side language!